 The Board of Directors is supported in its supervisory function by Board committees.
-Currently, the Bank has an Audit Committee and a Risk Committee, which was constituted in November 2021.
-The Risk Committee is temporarily combined with the Audit Committee.
+Currently, the Bank has an Audit Committee and a Risk Committee.
+The Risk Committee was temporarily combined with the Audit Committee, from November 2021 until June 2022.

 The objective of the Audit Committee is to advise the Board on the Bank's internal control, internal audit and risk management systems and the Bank's accounting policies and external audit.
 The Risk Committee's objective is to advise the Board of Directors on risk appetite and risk management within the Bank and overseeing the implementation of the Bank's risk management framework.
-Its functions are listed in the Terms of Reference of the Risk Committee.
+The functions of the Board committees are listed in their respective Terms of Reference.